Research

-There is no shortage of research topics for students interested in taking their study of art and art history to the next level.
-Faculty members are enthusiastic mentors who are eager to deepen students’ understanding of particular subject areas that they may have only covered peripherally in the classroom.
+There is no shortage of research topics for students interested in taking their study of art history and visual & media arts to the next level.
+Faculty members are enthusiastic mentors who are eager to deepen students’ understanding of subjects that may have only been peripherally covered in the classroom.

 Recent research topics that students have pursued include: